M66B/FairEmail/FAQ.md

 * *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 15 %)
 * *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)

+If all previously classified messages were the same and the message being evaluated is also the same, the confidence would be 100%.

 Both conditions must be satisfied before a message will be moved.

 Considering the default option values: